pastly/blog3/content/posts/bm-major-releases.md

 # BM v3.0.0 is Released

-Today I've released a new major version of [[!taglink BM]], consisting of about 140 commits!
+Today I've released a new major version of BM, consisting of about 140 commits!
 See the [changelog](https://gogs.system33.pw/mello/bm/src/master/CHANGELOG.md#v300---2017-01-16) for a summary of all the changes, and please report issues at [the issue tracker](https://gogs.system33.pw/mello/bm/issues).